igaster/laravel-theme/README.md

 This is a package for the Laravel 5 Framework that adds basic support for managing themes.
 It allows you to seperate your views & your assets files in seperate folders, and supports for theme extending!
 Awesome :)

+Features:

+* Views & Asset seperation in theme folders
+* Theme inheritence: Extend any theme and create Theme hierarcies (WordPress style!)
+* Intergrates [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) to provide Asset dependencies managment

 ## How it works

 Very simple, you create a folder for each Theme in 'resources/views' and keep all your views seperated.
-The same goes for assets: create a folder for each theme in yput 'public' directory.
+The same goes for assets: create a folder for each theme in your 'public' directory.
 Set your active theme and you are done.
-The rest of your application remains theme-agnostic (c), which means that when you `View::make('index')` you will access the `index.blade.php` from your selected theme's folder.
+The rest of your application remains theme-agnostic©, which means that when you `View::make('index')` you will access the `index.blade.php` from your selected theme's folder.
 Same goes for your assets.

-Features:

-* Views & Asset seperation in theme folders
-* Theme inheritence: Extend any theme and create Theme hierarcies (WordPress style!)
-* Intergrates [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) to provide Asset dependencies managment

 ## Installation